-The Company used the following weighted average assumptions for the options granted during the following fiscal years:
+The Company used the following weighted-average assumptions for the options granted during the following fiscal years:

-Fiscal Y Fiscal Year Ended June 30,
+Fiscal Fiscal Year Ended June 30,

-2014 2013 2012
+2015 2014 2013

-Expected term 4.00 years 4.64 years 6.77 years
+Expected term 4.02 years 4.00 years 4.64 years

-Expected volatility 33.70 % 42.90 % 41.33 %
+Expected volatility 30.06% 33.70% 42.90%

-Risk-free interest rate 1.07 % 0.64 % 1.42 %
+Risk-free interest rate 1.22% 1.07% 0.64%

-Dividend yield 0.00 % 0.00% 0.00 %
+Dividend yield 0.00% 0.00% 0.00%

-Weighted average fair value per option \$ 11.91 \$ 10.48 \$ 14.94
+Weighted-average fair value per option \$ 10.51 \$ 11.91 \$ 10.48

-The weighted average expected term of the options represents the period of time the options are expected to be outstanding based on historical trends and behaviors of certain groups and individuals receiving these awards.
+The weighted-average expected term of the options represents the period of time the options are expected to be outstanding based on historical trends and behaviors of certain groups and individuals receiving these awards.
 The expected volatility is predominately based on the historical volatility of our common stock for a period approximating the expected term.
 The risk-free interest rate reflects the interest rate at grant date on zero-coupon U.S. governmental bonds that have a remaining life similar to the expected option term.
-The dividend yield assumption was based on our dividend payment history and expectations of future dividend payments.
+The dividend yield assumption was based on our dividend payment history and management's expectations of future dividend payments.